 Avoid making jokes around introducing pronouns.
 For example, “My pronouns are OBVIOUSLY he/him.”
 Or “my pronouns are Lord Vader/Helicopter etc.”

-Over 40 Trans or Gender Nonconforming individuals have been murdered due to hateful Anti-trans violent perpetrators.
+Over 40 Trans or Gender Nonconforming individuals were murdered in 2020 due to hateful Anti-trans violent perpetrators.
 The majority of these folks were Black trans women and people of color.
 See the full list: hrc.org

 REST IN POWER!